Women’s Running & Conditioning Camps 2016

 Level I – June 19 – 26

 Level I – August 28 – September 4

 There are 2 camp levels:

-Level II – this camp is a more advanced level, running longer and at higher elevations – this camp is for you if you have already attended at least one previous Active at Altitude Level I camp, and/or can run at least half marathon distance at 10 min/mile pace or faster (at your home elevation).
+Level II – this camp is a more advanced level, running longer and at higher elevations – this camp is for you if you have already attended at least one previous Active at Altitude Level I camp, and/or can run at least half marathon distance at 10 min / mile pace or better (at your home elevation).
 Our Level II camp includes two runs to separate mountain summits, one at over 11,000 feet, and the second at over 12,000 feet (weather permitting).

 If you are unsure which camp Level is appropriate for you, please feel free to contact us, or call 303-304-9159.
 Both camps feature progressively longer runs during the week, culminating in the long run on Saturday, that could well be the most challenging run you have ever done!

 Each camp contains a blend of activities specifically designed to raise your conditioning level, particularly focused on running.
-Camps are residential at Keno’s Llama Ranch, close to Mary’s Lake, at 8,000 feet in beautiful Estes Park, Colorado.
-Mary’s Lake was a summer camp location back in the 1800′s for Arapaho – the area was also visited by Apache and Ute tribes.
-Each day of the camp is creatively designed to challenge and inspire, primarily running on roads & trails in and around Estes Park.
+Camps are residential in Estes Park, CO, a town ideal for training at altitude in an amazing environment.
+Estes Park was a summer camp location back in the 1800′s for Arapaho – the area was also visited by Apache and Ute tribes.
+Each day of the camp is creatively designed to challenge and inspire, primarily running on trails & roads in and around Estes Park.
 Elite level athletes have been benefiting from the effects of altitude training for years – now you can too!
 Come and find out why athletes that come and train with us return home with renewed enthusiasm, motivation, and knowledge, and set PR’s!
 See information on the benefits of training at altitude here.
 Each camp is limited to 10 runners maximum to ensure personal attention and the best possible experience for you as a runner.

 Each camp includes activities and sessions from the following:

-- trail runs of varying length and intensity
+- guided trail runs of varying length and intensity

 - speed work or hill work